 You may need to ensure your professional qualifications are recognised if you intend to practice in a regulated profession in the UK.
 Contact the relevant regulator to find out how to have your qualifications recognised.

-Further guidance is available on how professions and services will be regulated if there’s a no-deal Brexit.
+Further guidance is available on how professions and services will be regulated from 1 January 2021.